Boldly Go team

 Project Consultant

-Hannah is obtaining a Master of Public Affairs from the LBJ School and a Master of Science in Social Work from the Steve Hicks School at the University of Texas at Austin.
-She is also working on the Data Science Certificate and Nonprofit Studies Portfolio.
+Hannah holds a Master of Public Affairs and a Master of Science in Social Work, along with a Data Science Certificate and a Nonprofit Studies Portfolio, from the University of Texas at Austin.
+She is a Licensed Master Social Worker in the state of Texas.

 Impact Advisor